joeletness/Python-ETL-Sample/README.md

 ## Summery
 Read and deserialize transaction log data from a fictional proprietary binary format and marshal it into a data structure that can be used for further processing.
 Specific to this exercise is the ability to answer questions regarding total amounts of debit/credits, counting autopay events, and to display the balance for a specific user:

-This is intended to demonstrate the following techniques:
+This is intended to demonstrate the following:
 - Test-first TDD
 - Refactoring for Readability
 - Modular architecture